mcmonkey4eva/mcmonkey4eva/README.md

-### Hi, I'm Alex "mcmonkey" Goodwin.
+### Hi, I'm Alex Goodwin.

+Also known as "mcmonkey" on the internet.

+I have a website about me [AlexGoodwin.dev](https://alexgoodwin.dev/).

-My avatar is an altered version Luke Skywalker from Jedi Knight 2.
+My avatar here on GitHub and most places is an altered version Luke Skywalker from Jedi Knight 2.

 I am currently the CEO of [FreneticLLC](https://github.com/FreneticLLC) and the project lead of [DenizenScript](https://github.com/DenizenScript/), alongside work on various other open source projects and less-publicly-notable companies.